kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 Runs the app in development mode (hot-reload).
 Open http://localhost:3000 to view it in your browser.

-> CI/non-interactive environments should use `npm run start:serve` (build and static serve) to avoid the orchestrator killing a long-running, higher-memory dev server (exit code 137).
-If you need the dev server, use `npm run start:ci` or `npm run start:lowmem` which cap memory and disable auto-opening the browser.
+> IMPORTANT (CI): Prefer `npm run start:serve` for CI/non-interactive runs.
+This avoids orchestrator SIGKILL (137) by using a low-memory static serve.
+If hot reload is required, use `npm run start:ci` or `npm run start:lowmem` (caps memory and disables browser auto-open).
+Ensure `.env` exists (see `.env.example`) and `REACT_APP_PORT` is set if your environment mandates a specific port.

 ### `npm run start:ci`
 Starts the CRA dev server in CI-friendly mode: